edggge/docs-site/docs/guides/concepts/bc-staking.md

 3. The BSC validator set is determined by its staking and delegation logic, via a staking module built on BC for BSC, and propagated every day UTC 00:00 from BC to BSC via Cross-Chain communication.
 4. The reward distribution happens on BC around every day UTC 00:00.

+## Ranking Algorithm

+Validators are ranked by their power and operator address.
+The more its delegation tokens, the higher ranking is.
+If two validators get the same amount of delegated tokens, validator with smaller address bytes has higher ranking.

 ## Commands